Kroc/PortaDOOM/bin/7za/readme.txt

   - High compression ratio in 7z format
   - Supported formats:
       - Packing / unpacking: 7z, xz, ZIP, GZIP, BZIP2 and TAR
-      - Unpacking only: Z, lzma, CAB.
+      - Unpacking only: lzma, CAB, ZSTD.
   - Highest compression ratio for ZIP and GZIP formats.
   - Fast compression and decompression
   - Strong AES-256 encryption in 7z and ZIP formats.

-Note: LZMA SDK contains 7zr.exe - more reduced version of 7za.exe.
+Note: another package "LZMA SDK" contains 7zr.exe - that is reduced version of 7za.exe.
 But you can use 7zr.exe as "public domain" code.